Your dog keeps throwing up. Find out why and how you can help them.

 - When your canine friend doesn’t throw up during that period, give him half a glass of water.
 When he is accustomed to that, slowly reintroduce lots of water.

-- If, after 12 hours and your pet has not shown symptoms of throwing up, give him a small amount of food such as boiled chicken meat with rice.
+- After 12 hours, and your pet has not shown symptoms of throwing up, give him a small amount of food such as boiled chicken meat with rice.
 Make sure the chicken doesn’t have any skin or bone.
-Once he eats this without throwing up, augment the size of the meal and begin mixing in his regular meal.
+Once he eats this without throwing up, augment the meal’s size and begin mixing in his regular meal.

 This process will take about three days.
 If he starts to vomit again, visit the veterinary immediately.